Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Toxicological studies play a crucial role in the diagnosis of various poisoning.
-When conducting specific toxicological studies, it is very important to obtain the results of the assays as soon as possible (1-2 hours).
-At present, the following methods are most widely used to solve this problem: gas chromatography (GC), gas spectrometry with mass spectrometry (GC-MS), liquid chromatography under high pressure (LC), thin-layer chromatography (TX), kinetic interaction of microparticles in (EIA), ELISA with monoclonal antibodies (CEDIA), RIA, fluorescent polarization (FPIA), etc. In recent years, for the rapid diagnosis of a number of poisonings, test strips (TAs) have been developed that allow within a few minutes of the qualities To detect toxic components or their metabolites in urine or semiquantly.
+Toxicological studies play a key role in the diagnosis of various poisonings.
+When conducting specific toxicological studies, it is very important to obtain test results in the shortest possible time (1-2 hours).
+Currently, the following methods are most widely used to solve this problem: gas chromatography (GC), gas spectrometry with mass spectrometry (GC-MS), liquid chromatography under high pressure (LC), thin-layer chromatography (TL), kinetic interaction of microparticles in solution (KI), ELISA (EIA), ELISA with monoclonal AT (CEDIA), RIA, fluorescence polarization (FPIA), etc. In recent years, test strips (TS) have been developed for express diagnostics of a number of poisonings, which allow for the qualitative or semi-quantitative detection of toxic components or their metabolites in urine within a few minutes.
 Characteristics of the main toxicological methods

 Method |